LeoHerrmann/Autosnek/README.md

 # Autosnek
-A snake trying to determine the best possible movement considering growth and survival possibilities
+A snake trying to determine the best possible movements considering growth and survival possibilities

 ## Screenshots